oscarotero/oscarotero.gal/en/notes/deno.md

 ## Conclusion

-Maybe the Deno mission of "modernizing the JavaScript ecosystem" was only in my head (to be honest, I don't know if they ever uttered those words), or maybe everything changed when Deno became a Venture Capital-Backed company, which means their priority is growing fast.
-The business model of Deno is hosting (with Deno Deploy) and seems that they are trying to compensate for the lack of an ecosystem by not only implementing NPM compatibility but also creating Deno-specific versions of typical tools needed by startups like Deno KV for databases, Crons, Queues, Fresh framework, SassKit...
+Deno is getting bloated, trying to implement all the stuff already existing in the JavaScript ecosystem, in order to get a little more of the market.
+Maybe the Deno mission of "modernizing the JavaScript ecosystem" was only in my head (to be honest, I don't know if they ever uttered those words).
+Or maybe everything changed when Deno became a Venture Capital-Backed company, which means their priority is growing fast.

 Perhaps it would be different if it was governed by a different organization like an open source community.
 Who knows.